-In college sports, most team nicknames are clear references to something, whether it is an animal or people.
+In college sports, most team nicknames are clear references to something, whether their mascot is an animal or person.
 But the University of Tennessee might need a little explaining because not only is it a little random to those on the outside, there is also disagreement on the origin.

 Although there are some disagreements about when the state got its name, it stems from one general idea: When the country needed people to defend their borders, the state of Tennessee had more volunteers than anywhere else.

 So come with us as we explore the Rocky Top history of how the big orange Vols came to be.
 Trust us, this is the stuff you'll want to tell your friends at your next tailgate on gameday.